 - Sustain requires each step in 5S to be repeated on a daily basis.
 This will ensure that warehouse management systems can improve work practices on a daily basis.

 Visual communication is a key element for any lean warehouse management system.
 Labels and signs can be used to help organize the warehouse’s storage system and provide essential information, while floor marking can be used to designate where tools, equipment, and supplies should be placed.
 This creates a visual map that helps workers quickly find and store supplies and tools.

 Kanban is a "pull system."
 It pulls supplies to the warehouse floor based on what customers have ordered, as well as the work that has been completed.
 Kanban uses visual cards to control the workflow within a supply chain.

 In a warehouse management system, Kanban can improve processing time by creating an orderly and consistent flow of materials from picking to packing and shipping.
 Picking stations receive materials in a timely manner because the supply department sends additional supplies when it receives a Kanban card, signaling that the picking station needs more supplies.
 Instead of providing materials based on a rough guess, materials are provided in the exact number that is needed.
 Orders cannot pile up in the packing area, and they cannot overwhelm the shipping area.

 Kanban’s pull system also helps reduce errors in processing because it limits work-in-progress.
 New work cannot start until the current job is completed and moved to the next workstation.
 If a worker at the packing station notices that the items do not match the order, the packing station does not receive additional orders until the problem is fixed.
 This helps workers identify issues and prevent errors from being repeated.

 Not sure where to start?
-Graphic Products offers in-depth Best Practice Guides for 5S and Kanban that can help you apply lean principles to your warehouse management system.
+Graphic Products offers a free 5S System Guide as well as an in-depth Best Practice Guide for Kanban that can help you apply lean principles to your warehouse management system.
 These guides break down how to apply lean principles in nearly any workplace.